dhoko/angular-ngBabelfish/README.md

 > You can configure servalI18n to use a namespace too.

-### Service localize
+### Service babelfish

 API:

-- 'localize.load(url)': Load a translation (default url = i18n/languages.json)
+- 'babelfish.load(url)': Load a translation (default url = i18n/languages.json)
-- 'localize.get(lang)': Return all translations for a lang per state
+- 'babelfish.get(lang)': Return all translations for a lang per state
-- 'localize.all(lang)': Return all translations for a lang
+- 'babelfish.all(lang)': Return all translations for a lang
-- 'localize.current()': Return the current lang
+- 'babelfish.current()': Return the current lang
-- 'localize.updateLang(lang)': Load new translation for a lang in your app
+- 'babelfish.updateLang(lang)': Load new translation for a lang in your app
-- 'localize.updateState(state)': Bind current translation for a state
+- 'babelfish.updateState(state)': Bind current translation for a state
-- 'localize.isLoaded()': Detect if your i18n is loaded
+- 'babelfish.isLoaded()': Detect if your i18n is loaded

 ### Filter translate